starvagrant/toh/toh_text/travelingwithtragedy.md

 "I don't see how you could.
 So then we're just living in an illusory world were truth is never certain, and therefore irrelevant.
 I never got why that passage is so famous."

-"But the things casting the shadodws," Creed continued, "who's controlling them?"
+"[But the things casting the shadodws][]," Creed continued, "who's controlling them?"

 "Seems irrelevant."